Academic Conduct Policy

 1. Student Responsibilities:

-1. A student who is aware of dishonest behavior on the part of a fellow student(s) in an academic setting should feel an obligation to make a report of academic misconduct.
+- A student aware of dishonest behavior on the part of a fellow student(s) in an academic setting should feel obligated to report academic misconduct.

-2. A student who makes a report of academic misconduct is not obligated to be involved in the matter in any way after making the report.
+- A student who reports academic misconduct is not obligated to be involved in the matter in any way after making the report.
 The identity of the student making a report of academic misconduct shall be protected.

-5. A faculty member shall investigate a student report of academic misconduct and, if he/she finds evidence of academic misconduct, charge the student(s) as appropriate, and report the case to the dean of the school for further review.
+- A faculty member shall investigate a student report of academic misconduct and, if he/she finds evidence of academic misconduct, charge the student(s) as appropriate and report the case to the academic Dean for further review.

 2. Faculty Responsibilities

-Faculty members have a responsibility to communicate to students both their own beliefs, policies and procedures relating to academic misconduct and those of the University.
+Faculty members are responsible for communicating to students their beliefs, policies, and procedures relating to academic misconduct and those of the University.
 This communication must be presented to students in writing and included in a course syllabus.

-Faculty members have a responsibility to be aware of the potential for academic misconduct, to take reasonable precautions to discourage it, and to respond promptly and consistently to reports and accusations of academic misconduct when they occur.
+Faculty members are responsible for being aware of the potential for academic misconduct, taking reasonable precautions to discourage it, and responding promptly and consistently to reports and accusations of academic misconduct when they occur.

-A faculty member has a responsibility to report all cases of academic misconduct to the dean of the school for review.
+A faculty member reports all academic misconduct cases to the College’s Dean for review.

 3. Administration Responsibilities

-University administrators have a responsibility to uphold the policies and procedures of the University with regard to academic misconduct.
+University administrators have a responsibility to uphold the policies and procedures of the University concerning academic misconduct.

 Defining Academic Misconduct